 Stop the Epidemic

-SAFE Project's approach to ending the nation’s catastrophic opioid epidemic.
+SAFE Project's approach to ending the nation’s catastrophic addiction epidemic.

 SAFE Project (Stop the Addiction Fatality Epidemic) is a national nonprofit working through a disciplined, collaborative, multi-pronged and non-partisan approach to end the nation’s catastrophic opioid epidemic.